Implementing prefers-color-scheme without FOUC

 });

 Root causes for FOUC in CI typically stem from server-rendered HTML lacking the initial data-theme attribute, causing client-side hydration to overwrite styles mid-paint.
-Implement a deterministic SSR fallback that defaults to light or dark based on Sec-CH-Prefers-Color-Scheme request headers, then reconciles on mount using the synchronous head script.
+Implement a deterministic SSR fallback that defaults based on the Sec-CH-Prefers-Color-Scheme request header (where available), then reconciles on mount using the synchronous head script.

 Migration Strategy: From JS Toggles to Native Media Queries

-Migrating legacy JavaScript-driven theme toggles to native CSS requires a phased rollout to maintain performance budgets and prevent regressions.
+Migrating legacy JavaScript-driven theme toggles to native CSS requires a phased rollout.

 1. Decouple Framework State: Remove theme state from React/Vue context providers.
-Migrate to CSS custom properties bound directly to the data-theme attribute.
+Migrate to CSS custom properties bound directly to the data-theme attribute on <html>.

 3. Audit & Refactor Component Styles: Run a static analysis pass to identify hardcoded color values (#hex, rgb(), hsl()).
 Refactor them to use the established token fallback strategy.